Steakholder Foods Ltd. Announc - GuruFocus.com

 PR Newswire

 REHOVOT, Israel, Jan.
-6, 2023 /PRNewswire/ -- Stekholder Foods Ltd. (Nasdaq: STKH) ("Steakholder Foods" or the "Company"), an international deep-tech food company at the forefront of the cultivated meat industry, today announced the pricing of an underwritten public offering of 6,500,000 American Depositary Shares ("ADSs"), (or ADS equivalents in lieu thereof) and warrants to purchase up to 6,500,000 ADSs at a public offering price of $1.00 per ADS (and accompanying warrant) for aggregate gross proceeds of $6.5 million, before deducting underwriting discounts and other offering expenses.
-The warrants to be issued will have a five-year term, will be exercisable immediately and will have an exercise price of $1.00 per ADS.
+10, 2023 /PRNewswire/ -- Steakholder Foods Ltd. (Nasdaq: STKH) ("Steakholder Foods" or the "Company"), an international deep-tech food company at the forefront of the cultivated meat industry, today announced the closing of its previously announced underwritten public offering of 6,500,000 American Depositary Shares ("ADSs"), (or ADS equivalents in lieu thereof) and warrants to purchase up to 6,500,000 ADSs at a public offering price of $1.00 per ADS (and accompanying warrant) for aggregate gross proceeds of $6.5 million, before deducting underwriting discounts and other offering expenses.
+The warrants issued have a five-year term, are exercisable immediately and have an exercise price of $1.00 per ADS.

 The Company intends to use the net proceeds from this offering for general corporate purposes.
-In connection with the offering, the Company has entered into an agreement with an existing investor in the Company to reduce the exercise price of outstanding warrants to purchase up to 1,857,143 ADS which were issued in the Company's July 2022 registered direct offering (the "Prior Warrants") from $3.50 per ADS to $1.00 per ADS, effective upon the closing of this offering.
-Additionally, the term of the Prior Warrants shall be amended such that the new termination date shall be January 10, 2028.
+In connection with the offering, the Company entered into an agreement with an existing investor in the Company to reduce the exercise price of outstanding warrants to purchase up to 1,857,143 ADS which were issued in the Company's July 2022 registered direct offering (the "Prior Warrants") from $3.50 per ADS to $1.00 per ADS.
+Additionally, the term of the Prior Warrants was amended such that the new termination date is January 10, 2028.

-A.G.P./Alliance Global Partners is acting as the sole book-running manager for the offering.
-Maxim Group LLC is acting as lead manager for the offering.
+A.G.P./Alliance Global Partners acted as the sole book-running manager for the offering.
+Maxim Group LLC acted as lead manager for the offering.

-The securities described above are being offered pursuant to a registration statement on Form F-1 (File No. 333-268559) previously filed with the Securities and Exchange Commission ("SEC") which became effective on January 5, 2023.
-The offering is being made only by means of a prospectus forming part of the effective registration statement.
-Copies of the preliminary prospectus and, when available, copies of the final prospectus, relating to the offering may be obtained on the SEC's website located at http://www.sec.gov.
-Electronic copies of the final prospectus relating to the offering may be obtained, when available, from A.G.P./Alliance Global Partners, 590 Madison Avenue, 28th Floor, New York, NY 10022, or by telephone at (212) 624-2060, or by email at [email protected], or from Maxim Group LLC, 300 Park Avenue, New York, NY 10022, Attention: Syndicate Department, or via email at [email protected] or telephone at (212) 895-3745.
+The securities described above were offered pursuant to a registration statement on Form F-1 (File No. 333-268559) previously filed with the Securities and Exchange Commission ("SEC") which became effective on January 5, 2023.
+The offering was made only by means of a prospectus forming part of the effective registration statement.
+Copies of the preliminary prospectus and copies of the final prospectus relating to the offering may be obtained on the SEC's website located at http://www.sec.gov.
+Electronic copies of the final prospectus relating to the offering may be obtained from A.G.P./Alliance Global Partners, 590 Madison Avenue, 28th Floor, New York, NY 10022, or by telephone at (212) 624-2060, or by email at [email protected], or from Maxim Group LLC, 300 Park Avenue, New York, NY 10022, Attention: Syndicate Department, or via email at [email protected] or telephone at (212) 895-3745.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation, or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or other jurisdiction.